 As it is widely known, the black suit and white shirt combo has been an unbeatable match for ages.
-It’s a classical, timeless combination that has worked for all men attending black-tie events, from weddings all the way to important business events.
+It’s a classic, timeless combination that has worked for all men attending black-tie events, from weddings to critical business events.

-Although it’s a harmonious match that never goes out of style, it’s very easy to make mistakes when dressing it up, especially when it comes to color combinations.
+Although it’s a harmonious match that never goes out of style, it’s easy to make mistakes when dressing it up, especially regarding color combinations.
 Leaving shoes aside, choosing the right tie is one of the most important things you should pay attention to.
 In the end, it is this type of accessory that can make or break your outfit.

-Keep in mind that in a black suit and white shirt look, a colorful or patterned tie will automatically become the center of attention.
+Remember that a colorful or patterned tie will automatically become the center of attention in a black suit and white shirt look.
 For such a seemingly small accessory, it can completely change the tone of your outfit.

-That is why it is so important that you choose the right color tie to complement your outfit.
-As usual, there are some color shades that you need to stay away from and others that will look great on any occasion.
-It may sound overwhelming, but thankfully with these few simple tips you will find it’s not that hard to perfect this classical look.
+That is why it is so essential that you choose the right color tie to complement your outfit.
+As usual, there are some color shades you need to avoid and others that will look great on any occasion.
+It may sound overwhelming, but thankfully, with these few simple tips, you will find it’s not that hard to perfect this classical look.

 If you are attending an event in the evening, then a black tie is the solution.
-A black suit with white shirt is already a wardrobe staple, but add a black tie to it and you’ll have created the most elegant, masculine and sharp version of it.
+A black suit with a white shirt is already a wardrobe staple, but add a black tie to it, and you’ll have created the most elegant, masculine, and sharp version of it.

-You can’t go wrong with this alternative: it’s minimal effort and maximum impact.
-It can work for both social or work occasions.
-If you desire, you can add a white or patterned pocket square for a pop of color too (at the end of the article you will find additional advice on this).
+You can’t go wrong with this alternative: minimal effort and maximum impact.
+It can work for both social and work occasions.
+You can add a white or patterned pocket square for a pop of color, too (at the end of the article, you will find additional advice on this).

-Men with darker complexion could also opt for a silver tie to achieve an ultimate, trendy look.
+Men with darker complexion could also opt for a silver tie to achieve a trendy look.

 This pair is one of our favorite ones because of its versatility.
-It reflects a casual image, which makes it perfect for all types of events.
-If you are having trouble choosing what to wear for an evening event, then we recommend you to read this article to achieve a suitable and personal wardrobe.
+It reflects a casual image, making it perfect for all types of events.
+If you are having trouble choosing what to wear for an evening event, we recommend you read this article to achieve a suitable and personal wardrobe.

-Earlier we mentioned that a silver tie works amazingly for men with darker complexion.
-In this case, a burgundy tie is a flawless match for men with lighter skin tone.
+Earlier, we mentioned that a silver tie works amazingly for men with darker complexion.
+In this case, a burgundy tie is a flawless match for men with lighter skin tones.

 There are always exceptions to universal rules, but if you are not the type of guy who likes to experiment, here are a few infallible suggestions that can help you out when combining colors and schemes.

-- Suit, shirt and tie should always blend smoothly, so a basic rule you can apply is to never wear more than three colors into one same look.
+- A suit, shirt, and tie should always blend smoothly, so a basic rule you can apply is to never wear more than three colors in the same look.

-- The colors of your tie and pocket square should be sympathetic, but never entirely matching.
+- Your tie and pocket square colors should be complimentary but only partially matching.
 For example, you can choose a secondary color from your tie and match it with your pocket square.

-- Make sure your tie is fit for the suit and it is in proportion to the lapels.
-An 8 or 9cm lapel is the usual.
+- Ensure your tie fits the suit and is proportionate to the lapels.
+An 8 or 9-cm lapel is the usual.

-This type of suit and shirt combination can pretty much be styled with any color of tie.
-Nevertheless, there are a few shades that could spoil the whole outfit, so you should try staying away from those.
+This suit and shirt combination can be styled with any tie color.
+Nevertheless, there are a few shades that could spoil the whole outfit, so you should stay away from those.

 - First of all, avoid bright colors at all costs.
-As we said previously, a pop color is great, but suit, shirt and tie should blend easily in the overall look.
+A pop color is excellent, but a suit, shirt, and tie should blend effortlessly into the overall look.

 - On the other hand, you should also steer clear from orange and green ties, no matter the shades.
 These tones could detract from the formality of your outfit.

-- If you’d like to try something else than a solid colored tie, patterns can be a perfectly good alternative, yet you should avoid large prints.
-Go for small and discreet patterns instead (also known as micro patterns) to look youthful, and keep the shades to the minimum.
+- If you’d like to try something other than a solid-colored tie, patterns can be a good alternative, yet you should avoid large prints.
+Go for small and discreet patterns instead (also known as micropatterns) to look youthful and keep the shades to a minimum.

-After all this information, surely now you feel more confident about picking up your tie for your next event.
-The black suit and white shirt look is an iconic statement all around the globe and it’s thanks to these small details that you can make it your own.
+After all this information, you will surely feel more confident about picking up your tie for your next event.
+The black suit and white shirt look is an iconic statement all around the globe, and it’s thanks to these small details you can make it your own.

-If you are looking for other alternatives to the classical black suit, then take a look at these essential suit colors for the perfect man’s wardrobe.
+If you want alternatives to the classical black suit, look at these essential suit colors for the perfect man’s wardrobe.